Paul Horgan: Biography

-During World War II, Horgan moved to Washington, D.C. to serve as the head of the Army Information Branch of the US War Department.
+During World War II, Horgan moved to Washington, D.C., to serve as the head of the Army Information Branch of the US War Department.
 He would eventually receive the Legion of Merit and be promoted to lieutenant colonel.
 He received a Guggenheim Fellowship in 1947.
 In 1955, Horgan won the Pulitzer Prize for History and the Bancroft Prize for history with Great River: The Rio Grande in North American History, a history of the Rio Grande River in Mexico and the United States.

 In 1959, Horgan became a fellow at the Center for Advanced Studies (CAS) at Wesleyan University in Middletown, Connecticut.
 Over the next 35 years, he would serve as a director of CAS, an adjunct professor of English, and as a professor emeritus and permanent author-in-residence.
 The author Charles Barber served as a personal assistant to Horgan when Barber was a college student.
 During this period, Horgan also taught seminars and workshops at Yale University and the University of Iowa.

 In 1976, Horgan won the Pulitzer Prize for History for Lamy of Santa Fe (Wesleyan University Press), a biography of Archbishop Jean-Baptiste Lamy.

 Horgan published 40 books and received 19 honorary degrees from universities in the United States.
 He received a papal knighthood from Pope Pius XII.
-Paul Horgan died at Middlesex County Hospital in Middletown, Connecticut, on March 8, 1995.
+Horgan died at Middlesex County Hospital in Middletown, Connecticut, on March 8, 1995.